COVID-19-Israel/Covid-19-data/README.md

 # COVID-19-Israel Data Repository

 This is a data repository containing informatin about the Covid19 Coronavirus.
-Our goal is to gather as much information from diffrenet sources to help analysts and resarchers.
+Our goal is to gather as much information from diffrenet sources (not israeli focused) to help analysts and resarchers.

 ## Data Sources